 Students must enroll in one laboratory courses offered at the Homewood campus.
 Laboratory courses are not offered online.

-See course requirements in the Center for Biotechnology Education.
+See course descriptions in the Center for Biotechnology Education.